 Counterfit is a command-line interface (CLI) that automatically assesses machine learning security.
 Maintained by Microsoft’s AI Security team, Counterfit simulates attacks to identify vulnerabilities.

-While it works with open-source models, this red teaming tool can even work with proprietary models.
+While it works with open-source models, this AI red teaming software tool can even work with proprietary models.

 Key features:

-Dreadnode’s Crucible red teaming tool helps developers practice and learn about common AI and ML vulnerabilities.
+Dreadnode’s Crucible red teaming software helps developers practice and learn about common AI and ML vulnerabilities.
 It also helps red teams test these models in hostile environments and pinpoint issues that need addressing.

 Key features:

-Galah is a web honeypot that supports LLMs like OpenAI, GoogleAI, Anthropic, and more.
-Thanks to its LLM foundation, this honeypot dynamically writes responses to any HTTP request.
+Galah is a web honeypot framework that works with any LLM including OpenAI, GoogleAI, Anthropic, and others.
+Since it's backed by LLMs, this honeypot can dynamically generate responses to any HTTP request made to it.

 Key features:

-Have you ever needed to understand a function and its variables quickly?
-Gepetto speeds up the reverse engineering process by automatically explaining functions and even renaming their variables.
+Ever wanted to quickly figure out what a function and its variables do?
+Gepetto allows you to accelerate the reverse engineering process by automatically annotating functions and renaming their variables.

 However, this Python plugin uses GPT models to generate explanations and variables, so take its suggestions with a grain of salt.